Getting Started with the RICOH Theta-Client-SDK using React Native and React Native Paper

 Objective 4: Enhance the Photo List with a Card-Like Structure and Shimmer Effect.

-component from React Native Paper.
+In this segment, we will enhance the ListPhotos component by displaying each photo in a card-like structure using the Card component from React Native Paper.
 Additionally, we’ll add a shimmer effect to improve the visual appeal.

 Step 1: Import the needed Components